technocrat/GeoIDs.jl/docs/src/guide/database-config.md

 1. Creates the `census` schema if it doesn't exist
 2. Enables the PostGIS extension if needed
-3. Downloads and extracts the U.S. Census TIGER/Line county shapefile
+3. Uses the local U.S. Census TIGER/Line county shapefile from the GeoIDs.jl/data directory
 4. Creates the `census.counties` table with proper schema
 5. Loads county data with GEOIDs and geometries
 6. Sets up the GEOID set management tables